g4b1y/Namless_King/README.md

 and around 4 weeks to program (without writing documentation).
 The project took me around 1/2 week to plan and around 4 weeks to program (without writing documentation).
-The enemies and the player images are "stolen" and inspired by the game Dead Cells from Motion Twin (a company from Franceand) and Evil Empires (a Team of ex-Motion Twin developers and Graphic Designers but also new Recruits).
+The enemies and the player images are "stolen" and inspired by the game Dead Cells from Motion Twin (a company from France) and Evil Empires (a Team of ex-Motion Twin developers and Graphic Designers but also new Recruits).

 I did not come as far as I wanted.
 I wanted to make it possible to move the player and fight